There’s a hidden toxin in your kitchen and it’s not the water… it’s fluoride in cookware.

 - 3.8 years for PFOA

-If you look at most non-stick cookware today, you’ll see labels claiming it’s free of many PFCs like PFOA.
+If you look at most non-stick cookware today, you’ll see labels claiming it’s free of many different types of PFAS like PFOA.
+So the brands know we’re onto them…

-But the problem is many of their replacements are other fluoride chemicals that are also suspected to have similar toxic effects.
+But the problem is they replace one PFAS chemicals with a different one.
+Which are also suspected to have similar toxic effects.

-In addition, only PFOS and PFOA are typically considered in studies evaluating health risks (thus their removal from many products) but according to the OECD, 853 different poly- and perfluorinated compounds exist (3).
+In addition, only PFOS and PFOA are typically considered in studies evaluating health risks (thus their removal from many products) but according to the OECD, 853 different PFAS chemicals exist.3

 So if the packaging says you’re avoiding one fluoride compound, you can be guaranteed you’ll be ingesting another one…